The Long-Term Effects of a Brain Injury

 - Slurred speech

 - Slowed reading and comprehension

 Any cognitive, behavioral, or physical impairments can make it difficult to return to work or school, and many victims must change their life path.
 These injuries also result in overwhelming medical bills, as many victims need ongoing care and rehabilitation for years.

 Find Out How a Brain Injury Lawyer in Longwood Can Help

-If someone else caused your brain injury, Quattrochi and Torres can evaluate your rights and options.
+If someone else caused your brain injury, Quattrochi, Torres, and Taormina can evaluate your rights and options.
 Call 407.452.4918 or contact us online for a free consultation with a Longwood brain injury attorney today.